akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 ### Gradle

-Configure your project to use the Java agent for ALPN and add `-javaagent:...` to your startup scripts as described in the @extref:[Akka gRPC documentation](akka-grpc:/buildtools/gradle.html#starting-your-akka-grpc-server-from-gradle).
+When using JDK 8: Configure your project to use the Java agent for ALPN and add `-javaagent:...` to your startup scripts as described in the @extref:[Akka gRPC documentation](akka-grpc:/buildtools/gradle.html#starting-your-akka-grpc-server-from-gradle).

 ## Configuration